Creating a Certified Wildlife Habitat in Your Backyard

 All animals need water to survive; some need it for bathing or breeding.

-For small spaces, consider adding bird baths and container water gardens.
+For small spaces, consider adding bird baths and container water gardens to create a welcoming environment.

 Consider adding a rain garden, pond, or backyard marsh for larger properties.